5 OF THE BEST LUXURY SCOTTISH HOUSES TO RENT FOR A GOLFING VACATION

 As you head up to Inverness-shire, you hit the next cluster of famous Scottish courses which our guests love to play.
-Here we have Aldourie Castle, a large Victorian castle, which can accommodate you in baronial splendour and where you will be assured of a very warm welcome.
+Here we have Aldourie Castle, a large Victorian castle, which can accommodate you in baronial splendor and where you will be assured of a very warm welcome.
 This is one of the finest castles in Scotland and has been fabulously restored with meticulous attention to detail ensuring that guests stay here in extreme comfort in one of the 13 delightfully decorated bedrooms.
 Aldourie Castle is within easy reach of the links courses of Nairn, Castle Stuart and Royal Dornoch which will give golfers plenty of variety and challenge.

 Again, for those non-golfing moments, Aldourie Castle and the 500 acre estate has much to offer.
 There is an abundance of outdoor pursuits available including the private marina on the shore of Loch Ness from where guests can take boat trips along the loch either to fish or merely just to enjoy the freedom and stunning views.
 There are various nearby battlefields to explore, such as Culloden Battlefield as well as several castles which offer an insight into Highland Scottish history.
-For those whisky lovers, there are plenty of whisky distilleries to visit and learn all about the complex processes involved in the production of Scottish whisky.
+For those whisky lovers, there are plenty of whiskey distilleries to visit and learn all about the complex processes involved in the production of Scottish whiskey.

 The final area we send our golfing clients to is across on the lower west coast of Scotland in Southern Ayrshire, where Donald Trump has acquired another famous golf course, Turnberry and is reputedly sinking several hundred million into a huge refurbishment.
 LTR has another wonderful 17 bedroom (soon to be 22) Victorian castle, Glenapp Castle, overlooking Ailsa Craig.
 This is an aristocratic home formerly belonging to a famous shipping family where a new owner is massively upgrading an already successful castle hotel.
 The cuisine is really excellent and don’t forget to try their marmalade.

-Aside from Turnberry, Troon, Prestwick and Wester Gailes, guests can explore Ayr and other seaside towns and visit the stunning Culzean Castle with its Eisenhower Suite, given to the General by a grateful nation.
-It is now also possible to enjoy the splendours of Dumfries House, rescued for the nation by HRH Prince Charles.
+side from Turnberry, Troon, Prestwick and Wester Gailes, guests can explore Ayr and other seaside towns and visit the stunning Culzean Castle with its Eisenhower Suite, given to the General by a grateful nation.
+It is now also possible to enjoy the splendors of Dumfries House, rescued for the nation by HRH Prince Charles.
 This is the only house in the world to still have its entire collection of Chippendale furniture with all the records intact thanks to the efforts of Lord Bute, who always employed an archivist.
 From the castle, guests will soon be able to take a boat up the coast to the Isle of Arran or indeed be dropped at coastal golf courses instead of having to endure the summer traffic.
 This is the last of the great Scottish golfing areas which we have profiled in this article but of course, nearly every town in Scotland has its own golf course and there is pleasure to be had wherever you decide to go and at whatever level of course you wish to play.
 Just be prepared for the odd sheep to wander onto the course and eat your ball.

-If you would like to find out more about the luxury Scottish houses we have on offer to rent for a fabulous golfing holiday, please contact Andrew on firstname.lastname@example.org or + 44 (0) 1835 824642.
+If you would like to find out more about the luxury Scottish houses we have on offer to rent for a fabulous golfing vacation, please contact Andrew on email@example.com or + 44 (0) 1835 824642.